There are differences between benign muscle twitching and the twitching muscles of multiple sclerosis.

 Or, to put it another way, think of the type of twitching that occurs in an eyelid happening in a large muscle such as in the leg.

-“Muscle fasciculations are not a common symptom of MS,” says Mitzi J. Williams, MD, a board certified neurologist and MS specialist at the Multiple Sclerosis Center of Atlanta, and clinical advisor for the Multiple Sclerosis Foundation.
+“Muscle fasciculations are not a common symptom of MS,” says Mitzi J. Williams, MD, clinical neurologist with Morehouse School of Medicine, an MS specialist and clinical advisor for the Multiple Sclerosis Foundation.

 “MS is a disease of the central nervous system which includes the brain, spinal cord and optic nerves,” continues Dr. Williams.